JunwooParkSaribu/FreeTrace/README.md

 > [!NOTE]
 > PRE-REQUISITE: package installation by running requirements.py</br>
-> with GPU off on tracking, FreeTrace only considers std. brownian motions for the inferences.</br>
+> with GPU off on tracking, FreeTrace only considers standard brownian motion for inferences.</br>
 > on MacOS, FreeTrace can infereces with tensorflow-metal, however the speed is slower without Cuda.</br>

 ------------------------------------------------------------------------------------------------------------------</br>